ramyadhadidi/paper_summeries/GPU/GPU-Course-Final-Reading.md

   - Problem: With a TB-level resource management scheme, all the resource required by a TB is allocated/released when it is dispatched to / finished in a streaming multiprocessor (SM).
 TB-level resource management is not good.
-First, different warps in a TB may finish at different times, which we refer to as ‘warp-level divergence’.
+First, different warps in a TB may finish at different times, which we refer to as 'warp-level divergence'.
 Due to TB-level resource management, the resources allocated to early finished warps are essentially wasted as they need to wait for the longest running warp in the same TB to finish.
 Second, TB-level management can lead to resource fragmentation.